 There are multiple methods to get the messages from the receiver.
 One of them is a usage of a message listener.
-Message listener is a special object, which implements the MessageListener interface from package javax.jms.
+Message listener is a special object, which implements the responseConsumer.setMessageListener(new Listener());

+MessageListener interface from package javax.jms.
 In order to use the listener, it has to be registered with the producer.
-The registration can be done using the setMessageListener(...) method of the receiver:
+The registration can be done using the setMessageListener (...) method of the receiver: